I’m a Mom Who Smokes Cigarettes—a Look Inside My Secret Struggle

 I wish I could say I never smoked during my pregnancy, but I can’t.
 My relationship to cigarettes dominated everything during those nine months.
 Each day I tried to abstain, but at some point I would give in, “sharing” my husband’s cigarette until he urged me to just have my own.

 I would cry, wracked with guilt.
-My doctor was so kind about it.
+My doctor who supported my efforts to quit smoking was so kind about it.
 He told me that the stress of quitting completely might be worse for the baby than occasionally giving in.
 “My mother smoked two packs a day when she was pregnant with me, and look!
 I’m a doctor!”

 My own mother had always been open about smoking before I was born.
 She spoke of her cravings and all the times she had tried to quit, but the story always ended the same: “And then, when I found out you were coming, I threw my cigarettes away and never looked back.
 I loved you so much already, I couldn’t do that to you.”

 It sounded so simple and maternal—her first motherly act.